I have never understood how books find readers.

 When six people bought it the next week, it still seemed random to me — it didn’t occur to me that my numbers had, you know, suddenly doubled.
 But the next week, fifteen copies sold.
 And that caught my attention.
 Fifteen?!
 I was flabbergasted.
 This must be how Amanda Hocking felt, I realized, dazed.
 There was no earthly reason why fifteen people should have suddenly purchased my book.

 Oh, wait a minute.
-Now it was May.
+Now it was May, the anniversary month I’d been waiting for.
 Time to “launch.”
 (Insert hollow laughter.)
 So I mentioned it on Facebook.
 That’s all I’ve done so far; no Twitter campaign, no blogathon (whatever that is), no change to my email signature yet — just a single Facebook mention.
 And I think — though I can’t be sure — that two people from Facebook bought it.
 Just two.

 Is it a fluke?
 Or worse, a joke?
 Has Amazon made an accounting error?
 What on earth is going on??
 I rushed to Google, as I always do when I need answers.
 Nope, no new reviews.
 No discernible buzz.
 No overnight outpouring on any Googleable message boards.